🕒 LIMITED TIME OFFER: 25% OFF your base fee for 3 months Save Now

 4. Calculate the Total Annual Payroll Cost

-You are now ready to determine the actual annual payroll cost for Eddie, or the total labor cost for her.
-Here is how to do that:
+You are now ready to determine Eddie's actual annual payroll cost, also known as the ‘total labor cost.’

 $45,760 + $10,119.07 = $55,879.07

-This is the total annual cost of Eddie’s work.
+This is the total annual cost of Eddie’s work for the year.

 5. Calculate the Hourly Labor Cost

-Now you can figure out Eddie’s cost of labor per hour.
+Now, you can figure out Eddie’s true labor cost per hour with the annual payroll cost.

 For Eddie, calculations come up to: